Bergans

+Bergans of Norway (formally Bergans Fritid AS) is a Norwegian outdoor equipment and technical apparel manufacturer headquartered in Asker, Norway.
+Founded in 1908 by Ole F. Bergan, the company pioneered the external-frame backpack, which became widely adopted by explorers and military forces in the early 20th century.

-Bergans (Bergans Fritid AS) is a Norwegian company and outdoor brand that develops and manufactures backpacks, tents, sleeping bags, canoes, hiking equipment and, technical clothing.
+Today, Bergans develops and manufactures backpacks, tents, sleeping bags, canoes, hiking equipment and, technical clothing.

 History

 Bergans was founded by Ole Ferdinand Bergan (1876–1956), a bike mechanic in Tønsberg.
 In 1908, Bergan invented a backpack with an external frame in 1908.
 During his lifetime, Bergan registered 45 patents.

 In August 2021, Bergans was purchased by Sport Holding, Norway's largest sports retailer.

 The Norwegian Armed Forces have been using backpacks from Bergans since 1913.